magento/magento2-page-builder/docs/how-to/how-to-use-server-side-previews.md

 ## Step 3: Submit an HTTP request to the preview controller

-To invoke the renderer from the stage, submit an HTTP request to the PageBuilder preview controller:
+To invoke the renderer from the stage, submit an HTTP request to the Page Builder preview controller:

 1. Obtain the URL for the HTTP request from within your preview component by calling `getConfig("preview_url")` on the `Magento_PageBuilder/js/config` component.
 2. Make a request to the aforementioned obtained URL specifying your custom content type name and any additional parameters you want to use to render the element: